 top of page

-Six years ago, as I drove to my first appointment with a new therapist, I pondered the answer to the inevitable, impending question: What brings you here today?
+Some years ago, as I drove to my first appointment with a new therapist, I pondered the answer to the inevitable, impending question: What brings you here today?

 So many things pinged around my brain.
 How did I get here?
 Where’s my drive?
 My determination?
 My inspiration?
 Why am I not happy or fulfilled when I’m so blessed?
 For the love of God and all things holy, why can’t I simply find the energy, much less desire, to just make my flipping bed?